DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

 Otherwise the RES console that becomes active might not display the up to date list of ruleapps and rulesets, and a manual update is needed by running the command "Update RuleApps" in the "Server Info" tab.

-To enable this automatic update, the script expects credentials to connect to the RES console in basic auth.
+To enable this automatic update, the script expects credentials to connect to the RES console in **basic auth** (if you use a different authentication scheme, you need to modify the script to your needs).
 The account only needs the `resMonitor` role.

 Please define those credentials in the lines below in [`leader-election.sh`](leader-election.sh) or set them empty if you prefer to disable this automatic update:
 ```shell